Laser light has the following properties:

 - The light released is monochromatic.
 It contains one specific wavelength of light (one specific color).
 The wavelength of light is determined by the amount of energy released when the electron drops to a lower orbit.

 - The light released is coherent.
 It is “organized” — each photon moves in step with the others.
 This means that all of the photons have wave fronts that launch in unison.

 - The light is very directional.
 A laser light has a very tight beam and is very strong and concentrated.
 A flashlight, on the other hand, releases light in many directions, and the light is very weak and diffuse.

-You can see all of these components in the figures on the following page, which illustrate how a simple ruby laser works.
+You can see all of these components in the figures in the next section, which illustrate how a simple ruby laser works.